Life insurance and TPD insurance

 TPD (Total and Permanent Disablement) insurance provides a cash lump sum if you suffer a permanent disability arising from an illness or injury and this prevents you from being able to work again.
 Usually there will be a requirement for you to have been off work for a period of at least three or six months before a claim can be considered.
 There are different types of TPD insurance including: Any Occupation, Own Occupation, Home Duties and ADL (Activities of Daily Living).

-What is combined Life and TPD insurance?
+What is linked Life and TPD insurance?

-TPD cover is usually taken out as an extra cost option on a Life insurance policy and the Life and TPD insurance covers are “linked”.
+TPD cover is usually taken out as an extension or extra cost option on a Life insurance policy and the Life and TPD insurance covers are “linked”.
 This means the insurer will only pay on the first to occur of death or TPD and a TPD claim will extinguish the linked Life cover up to the amount paid out.
 If the policy has a TPD life cover buyback option the Life cover may be restored 12 months after the TPD claim.
 Standalone TPD cover can also be purchased.

 Do you need TPD insurance?